 The Statue of Imre Nagy is an unusual one showing the former prime minister in the middle of a footbridge.
 Here, he is shown standing pensively with his raincoat, trilby hat, and umbrella looking slimmer than he was in life.

-Your next stop is the Museum of Ethnography (26).
+Your next stop is the Palace of Justice (26).
 To get there, first turn left onto Báthory utca and then turn right onto Kossuth Lajos tér.
 You’ll be walking a distance of 300 m.

 Your next stop is Kossuth Square (27) which can be reached by backtracking a little down Kossuth Lajos tér.